How to Get a Chinese Visa – Index

 Where can I get a Chinese Visa?

 However, if in your country there is no CVASC (click on the link above to see the complete list), you shall still apply at the Chinese Consular Office that serves your province.
-This is also the case of people living in the USA (you can click here to see where you shall apply if you are a US resident).
+This is also the case for people living in the USA (click here to see where you shall apply if you are a US resident).

 If for some reason you don’t want to, or you can’t show up personally, you can use an agency to get your Chinese Visa.
 This will have a supplementary cost, but it may still be cheaper than the cost of the trip to the nearest CVASC or Chinese Consulate).